-A directed/self-study program covering the Flight Operations Manual, FOM, and selected portions of the Aeronautical Information Manual, AIM.
-The student will have supervised assistant dispatcher and aircraft line service responsibilities.
+This is a directed/self-study course that provides students with additional learning from the FOM (Flight Operations Manual) and selected portions of the AIM (Aeronautical Information Manual.)
+The student will also have supervised assistant-dispatcher and aircraft-line-service responsibilities.